harrisoncramer/gitlab.nvim/README.md

 ### MR Approvals

-You can approve or revoke approval for an MR:
+You can approve or revoke approval for an MR with the `approve` and `revoke` actions respectively.

 ```lua
 require("gitlab").approve()